Need copy on Queenstown?

 Springtime combines the best of both worlds - warmer temperatures, longer days and fresh, bright colours transform the landscape but there’s still plenty of snow on the mountains for great spring skiing and riding.

 In summer the sun rises at 5am and sets as late as 10pm so there’s plenty of time to get out and enjoy Queenstown’s natural adventure playground.
 People are out in force sunbathing on the beaches, swimming, fishing, waterskiing, wakeboarding, parasailing, rafting and kayaking on the lake and surrounding rivers.
 It’s also peak season to enjoy the region’s internationally renowned hiking and biking trails and there’s a range to suit all ages and abilities.

 As the season changes to autumn the landscape bursts into a spectacular blaze of red and gold.
 Temperate weather and a more relaxed pace makes Queenstown the perfect getaway to relax and recharge the batteries.
 While mornings and evenings are crisp, the warm days provide the perfect opportunity to get outdoors and enjoy activities at your leisure.

 With more than 150 indoor and outdoor cafes, bars, restaurants and wineries offering cuisine to please every palate, fine dining to fun dining is covered.
 Nightlife is busy and vibrant with an eclectic mix of stylish bars and sophisticated clubs, Kiwi pubs and late night hot spots.

-Throughout the year the region has an action-packed calendar of arts, cultural and sporting events including the American Express Queenstown Winter Festival, Audi quattro Winter Games, the ISPS Handa New Zealand Open, the Akarua Arrowtown Autumn Festival, the Air New Zealand Queenstown Marathon, and international concerts.
+Throughout the year the region has an action-packed calendar of arts, cultural and sporting events including the Queenstown Winter Festival, Winter Games NZ, the New Zealand Golf Open, the Akarua Arrowtown Autumn Festival, the New Zealand Sotheby's International Realty Queenstown Marathon, and international concerts.